 The Company has a share option program that entitles directors, officers, employees and consultants to purchase shares in the Company.
 Under the program, the Company may grant options for up to 10% of the common shares issued and outstanding.
-Under the program, the exercise price of each option may not be less than the market price of the Company's common shares on the date of grant, and an option's maximum term is five years.
-Options may be granted by the board of directors at any time and may vest immediately upon grant.
+The exercise price of each option may not be less than the market price of the Company's common shares on the date of grant, and an option's maximum term is five years.
+Options may be granted by the board of directors at any time with varying vesting conditions.